bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/persistence-api.rst

 Persistence Queries (JPA QL)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With the Persistence API it is possible to execute Java Persistence API Query Language (JPA QL) statements.
+With the Persistence API it is possible to execute Jakarta Persistence API Query Language (JPA QL) statements.
 See ``IIvyQuery`` for more information about the Query API.
 The query language based around the objects that are persisted but with syntax very similar to SQL.
 You